AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Problem Solving
 I did not get a chance to fix the performance issues so I instead offered the user a "performance mode" in the colour select menu.
 Performance mode prints plain characters without ANSI colour escape code which can double the frequency of screen updates.

 If I could start this project again I would not change my approach.
 I still believe that threading is unnecessary and would increase the Process Memory of the program signigicantly for marginal performance gains.
-I don't believe threading would fix my performance issues either since rendering the rain is not a computationally intensive task and I would still need to print each character using ```cout```.
+I don't believe threading would fix my performance issues either since rendering the rain is not a computationally intensive task and I would still be bottlenecked by ```cout```.
 Instead I would utilise the Windows API library, specifically the ```WriteConsoleOutput``` function to write directly to the console buffer.
 This would remove the abstracted function calls and synchronisation that occurs when ```cout``` is executed.

 I would also implement double buffering using the ```SetConsoleActiveScreenBuffer``` function from the Windows API.
 Double buffering would enable me to write characters to a second off-screen buffer.
 Once all changes are ready, I would switch buffers which would prevent me from updating the screen on each character update.
 ## Modern C++